Immigration Enforcement & Federal Policy

 Trump’s Border Czar Pulls 700 Immigration Officers Out of Minnesota Immediately

-President Donald Trump’s border czar, Tom Homan, announced an immediate withdrawal of about 700 federal immigration enforcement officers from Minnesota, trimming part of a large deployment that has drawn national scrutiny, protests and legal challenges.
+President Donald Trump’s border czar, Tom Homan, announced an immediate withdrawal of about 700 federal immigration enforcement officers from Minnesota, trimming part of a large deployment that has drawn national scrutiny, protests, and legal challenges.

 Trump’s Border Czar Pulls 700 Immigration Officers Out of Minnesota Immediately